cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Docker

-The Docker Image has been locally created and have shown the predicted price for a set of data.
+The Docker Image has been locally created.
+Excution of docker image of model predict price of passed dataset.
 This can be replicated using Docker commands.
-Once replicated locally, running the locahost website will be created with port- 8080 exposed, will display the Bulk prediction results.
-Link for localhost at
+Once replicated locally, running the locahost website will be created with port- 8080 exposed.
+This will predict prices of all items of datset.

+Link for localhost

 * <http://localhost:8080/cloudmesh/prediction>

 ## Conclusion

-In this project, below two models have been implemented and hyper-tuned in Azure ML Studio, Once we have the better model, used for prediction on Item Outlet Sales price for all the Items across all the store outlets.
+In this project, below two models have been implemented and hyper-tuned.

 * Boosted Decision
 * Linear Regression
 * HyperTuned Boosted Decision

+Best model was decided based on accuracy and it was used for prediction of sales price of all  Items across all store outlets.

-Web service has been deployed on Azure Cloud, AWS Cloud, Local machine and Docker image and exposes as to generate the prediction for Item Identifiers.
-It seems with above calculation, AWS with is executing faster then Azure and local machine.
+Model was  deployed on Azure Cloud, AWS Cloud, Local machine and Docker image and exposes to generate the prediction of prices for Item Identifiers.
+Performance was benchmarked on different cloud and local environment.
+On comparison we observed that prediction performance was best on AWS cloud.

 ## Performance Comparison